celo-org/celo-monorepo/packages/helm-charts/README.md

 gcloud config set project $PROJECT_NAME
 ```

-We use `celo-testnet` for all non-production environments, and `celo-production` for production environments.
+We use `celo-testnet` for all non-production environments, and `celo-testnet-production` for production environments.

 Then create a new Kubernetes cluster: